ohmji/wwqi/README.md

-# Worldly Wisdom Quality Investing (WWQI)
+# Charlie Munger Investment Analysis Framework

+A systematic approach to value investing following Charlie Munger's time-tested principles.

+## 🌐 Live Site

+Visit the GitHub Pages site: **[https://ohmji.github.io/wwqi](https://ohmji.github.io/wwqi)**

+## 📊 What This Is

+This repository contains:
+- **Investment analyses** following Charlie Munger's framework
+- **Systematic methodology** for business evaluation
+- **Portfolio management** tools and guidelines
+- **Mental models** application in investment decisions

-> *"It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent."* - Charlie Munger
+> *"It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent."* — Charlie Munger

-## Overview

-**Worldly Wisdom Quality Investing (WWQI)** is a comprehensive investment analysis framework based on Charlie Munger's timeless investment philosophy.
-This repository provides tools, templates, and methodologies for conducting thorough fundamental analysis using multidisciplinary mental models, emphasizing quality businesses, competitive moats, and margin of safety.

 ## Core Philosophy